octobercms/docs/3.x/element/form/widget-boxes.md

 ---
 # Boxes

-`boxes` - renders a box editor for building visual pages.
-This feature is provided by the premium [Boxes](https://octobercms.com/plugin/offline-boxes) plugin.
+`boxes` - renders a box editor for building visual pages and works like a frontend page builder.

+This feature is introduced by installing the premium [Boxes](https://octobercms.com/plugin/offline-boxes) plugin.
 Once licensed, you may install it with the following command.

 ```bash
 php artisan plugin:install OFFLINE.Boxes
 ```

 ::: tip
-Find out more about the Boxes plugin at [the product page](https://boxes.offline.ch/).
+Learn more about the Boxes plugin at [the product page](https://boxes.offline.ch/).
 :::

 To display the Editor in a Tailor backend form, define a form field like this: